zachfeldman/wordpress-haml-sass/README.md

 # wordpress-haml-sass
-## Easy WordPress theme development in HAML, PHP, & SASS with closure compiled JavaScript
+## Easy WordPress theme development in HAML, PHP, CoffeeScript, & SASS with closure compiled JavaScript

 The purpose of this project is to string together a ton of great tools to make creating a WordPress theme a little more 2013 and a little less 2004, without any fancy plugins.
 Just a simple, compiled WordPress theme from HAML, PHP, SASS, and JavaScript.